datastax/cpp-driver/doc/building/README.md

 ## Windows

-We provide a self-contained [batch script] for building the C/C++ DSE driver and all of its dependencies.
+We provide a self-contained batch script (`vc_build.bat`) for building the C/C++ DSE driver and all of its dependencies.
 In order to run it, you have to install the build dependencies and clone the repository with the DataStax C/C++ DSE driver for DataStax Enterprise.

 ### Obtaining build dependencies